jhpyle/docassemble/_docs/documents.md

   * `HeaderLeft`
   * `HeaderCenter`
   * `HeaderRight`
-* `HeaderLines` - if you have a header containing more than one line (lines should be separated by `[BR]`), set `HeaderLines` to the number of the lines in the header, so that [LaTeX] can apply the appropriate spacing between the header and the text.

-The use of `HeaderLines` is important.
-For example, a business letter may contain a first page header with three lines on it, and a second page header with two lines:

-{% highlight yaml %}
-    metadata:
-      FirstHeaderRight: |
-        Example, LLP [BR] 123 Main Street, Suite 1500 [BR] Philadelphia, PA 19102
-      HeaderLeft: |
-        ${ client } [BR] ${ today() } [BR] Page [PAGENUM]
-      HeaderLines: "3"
-{% endhighlight %}

-In this case, the `HeaderLines: "3"` metadata will ensure that [LaTeX] formats the headers correctly.
-Otherwise the header may overlap the document text.

 ## <a name="metadata pdf"></a>Metadata applicable to PDF only

 The following metadata tags only apply to PDF file generation.
 To